 Is it cheaper to build or buy a house?

 It’s currently cheaper to build a house compared to buying a house.
-In December 2020, the median sales price of a newly-built home in the U.S. was $355,900 according to the U.S. Census and HUD.
+In January 2022, the median sales price of a newly-built home in the U.S. was $423,300 according to the US Census and HUD.
 In comparison, the median cost of a contractor-built home that started construction in 2020 was $298,500.
-That means that the typical home would be $57,400 cheaper if it was built through contractors rather than purchasing it from a builder or as a resale home.
+That means that the typical home would be $125,800 cheaper if it was built through contractors in 2020 rather than purchasing a newly-completed home from a builder in 2022.

 What land lot size is used to build a home?

 There’s no set land lot size that is needed to build a home.
 Contractor-built homes are often located on land lots that are larger than what new single-family homes would be built on.
-In 2016, the median lot size of a new single-family home was 8,825 square feet, the median lot size for a contractor-built home was 44,441 square feet, and for owner-built homes where the owner was also the contractor was 61,648 square feet.
+In 2020, the median lot size of a new single-family home was 8,690 square feet.
+Breaking it down into categories, the median lot size of new construction homes built for sale was 7,997 square feet, the median lot size for a contractor-built home was 43,788 square feet, and for owner-built homes where the owner was also the contractor (owner-built homes) was 42,805 square feet.